Direct Telemetry Access: Introduction

-However, fine-grained data increases the telemetry volume and brings significant challenges for its transport and processing.
-A switch can generate up to millions of telemetry data reports per second~\cite{zhou2020flow,narayana2017language} and a data center network comprises hundreds of thousands of switches~\cite{guo2015pingmesh}.
-Moreover, the amount of data keeps growing with larger networks and higher line rates~\cite{jupiter-rising-google}.
-Consequently, it is increasingly hard to scale data collection in telemetry systems~\cite{khandelwal2019confluo,van2018intcollector,zhou2020flow}.
+Unfortunately, as telemetry gets more fine-grained, the amount of data to send to a collector increases and it is progressively harder to scale data collection systems~\cite{khandelwal2019confluo,van2018intcollector,zhou2020flow}.
+Indeed, a switch can generate up to millions of telemetry reports per second~\cite{zhou2020flow,narayana2017language} and a data center network can comprise thousands of them~\cite{guo2015pingmesh}.
+Also, the amount of data keeps growing with larger networks \mbox{and higher line rates~\cite{jupiter-rising-google}.}

-Existing research boosts scalability by improving the collectors' network stacks~\cite{khandelwal2019confluo,van2018intcollector}, by aggregating and filtering data at switches~\cite{intelINT,elastictrie,vestin2019programmable,zhou2020flow,narayana2017language}, or by switch cooperation~\cite{li2020concerto}.
-However, as we show, these solutions still face the bottleneck of the amount of data processing required at the collector (parsing, indexing, and storing incoming reports), which highly limits their performance (\S\ref{sec:motivation}).
+Existing research boosts scalability in data collection by improving the collector's network stacks~\cite{khandelwal2019confluo,van2018intcollector}, by aggregating and filtering data at switches~\cite{intelINT,elastictrie,vestin2019programmable,zhou2020flow,narayana2017language}, or by reducing the exported information through switch cooperation~\cite{li2020concerto}.
+However, as we show, a collector can easily become either CPU- or memory bounded (\S\ref{sec:motivation}).
+This is due to the amount of data processing (i.e., I/O, parsing, and data insertion) it is \mbox{required to perform for every incoming report. }

-We propose \emph{Direct Telemetry Access} (DTA), a telemetry collection protocol (illustrated in Figure~\ref{fig:dta_architecture_overview}) optimized for moving and aggregating reports from switches to collectors' memory.
-DTA completely relieves the collectors' CPU from processing incoming reports, thereby minimizing their computational overheads.
-The underlying idea is to have switches generating RDMA (Remote Direct Memory Access)~\cite{rdma} calls to collectors.
-RDMA is available on many commodity network cards~\cite{intelE810,mellanoxConnectx6,xilinxERNIC} and can perform hundreds of millions of memory writes per second~\cite{mellanoxConnectx6}, which is significantly faster than the most \mbox{performant CPU-based telemetry collector~\cite{khandelwal2019confluo}.}

-Previous work~\cite{kim2020tea} has implemented the generation of RDMA instructions between a switch and a server for network functions.
-However, there are several challenges to adopting RDMA between multiple switches and the collector for telemetry systems: (1) RDMA utilizes only basic memory operations, while telemetry systems need aggregated data structure layouts to support diverse queries.
-(2) To collect reports at scale, we need a high-speed RDMA connection, which requires a lossless network.
-Adopting standard per-hop flow control mechanisms such as PFC would force applications' traffic to be subjected to these rules as well.
-(3) RDMA performance degrades substantially when multiple clients write to the same server~\cite{kalia2016design}.This conflicts with the needs of telemetry collection, where numerous switches send their data to each collector.
-(4) Managing RDMA connections at switches is costly in terms of hardware resources, thus limiting their ability \mbox{to perform other tasks such as monitor data plane traffic.}